Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 children);

-• High-handed treatment, e.g. using handcuffs unnecessarily, denying phone calls;
+• High-handed treatment, e.g. using handcuffs unnecessarily, denying phone calls.

 • Unlawful detention combined with unlawful removal.

-Due to changes in litigation funding flowing from the Jackson reforms (meaning that a success fee could no longer be received in cost), this brought in a 10% increase in general damages awarded for
+Due to changes in litigation funding flowing from the Jackson reforms (meaning that a success fee could no longer be received in costs), this brought in a 10% increase in general damages awarded for

 • pain, suffering and loss of amenity in respect of personal injury;